kartoza/docker-postgis/README.md

 There are a number of other docker postgis containers out there.
 This one differentiates itself by:

-* provides ssl support out of the box
+* provides ssl support out of the box and enforces ssl client connections
 * connections are restricted to the docker subnet
 * a default database 'gis' is created for you so you can use this container 'out of the box' when it runs with e.g. QGIS
-* replication support included
+* Streaming replication and logical replication support included (turned off by default)
 * Ability to create multiple database when you spin the database.
+* Ability to create multiple schemas when spinning the database.
-* Enable multiple extensions in the database when setting it up
+* Enable multiple extensions in the database when setting it up.
-* Gdal drivers automatically registered for pg raster
+* Gdal drivers automatically registered for pg raster.
-* Support for out-of-db rasters
+* Support for out-of-db rasters.

 We will work to add more security features to this container in the future with the aim of making a PostGIS image that is ready to be used in a production